Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 We've created a Walkthrough that will take you step-by-step through the journey of creating and launching your Experiments in Gorilla.
 There, you will find references to the support pages for all the crucial components that build your Projects.

-Explore the Experiments: From Creation to Launch Walkthrough here!
+Explore the From Creation to Launch Walkthrough!

-For general troubleshooting advice visit this page.
+For general troubleshooting advice visit our Troubleshooting Guide.

 If you don't find an answer to your question reach out to our friendly support team via the Contact Form - we are happy to help!